arytontediarjo/mpower-gait-analysis/README.md

 make container
 ```

+When this command is being ran, it will expose docker container to port 8888 so that we can ssh our browser to the jupyter notebook ran inside the container.

-Running make container command will prompt user to enter credentials to synapseClient so that it will be saved to the container environment.
-It will also prompt user to insert the absolute filepaths to the .synapseCache.
+Several synapse credentials question will be asked to access the container (synapse username, and synapse password).
+Additionally it will prompt user to input absolute filepaths of .synapsecache for faster feature query and absolute filepaths to token for updating synapse provenance.

 **Notes on mounting .synapseCache volume to Docker container:**